michael-milette/moodle-filter_filtercodes/README.md

 * {coursecontextid} or %7Bcoursecontextid%7D : Display a course's context ID.
 * %7Bcoursemoduleid%7D : Display a course's activity module ID - for use in URLs.
 Only for use in course activity modules.
 * {courseidnumber} : Display a course's ID number.
-* {sectionid} : Display the section ID (not to be confused with the section number).
+* {sectionid} or %7Bsectionid%7D : Display the section ID (not to be confused with the section number).
+* {sectionname} : Display the section name in which the activity is located.
 * {courseteachers}: (ALPHA) List of course teachers linked to their profiles.

 Also see Courses section below.